scummvm/scummvm/doc/docportal/using_scummvm/save_load_games.rst

 .. caution::

-  - In some games you can still access the original game menu by using :kbd:`Alt` + :kbd:`F5`.
-You can save and load games this way, however it is not intended for this purpose and may crash ScummVM in some games.
+	Not all games support saving and loading games via the Global Main Menu.

-  - There are games that do not support the save game feature, or whose saved states lack information such as playtime or screenshots.
+	In some games you can still access the original game menu by using :kbd:`Alt` + :kbd:`F5`.
+You can save and load games this way, however this may crash ScummVM in some games.